-Speaker: Mr. Ahmed El Alfi, Founder & Chairman of Sawari Ventures
+Mr. Ahmed El Alfi, Founder & Chairman of Sawari Ventures

-Topic: Transforming the Startup Ecosystem in Egypt
+Topic: Transforming the Startup Ecosystem in Egypt Location: Greek Campus

 Mr. Alfi lived a few years in Austin

-Similar to Capital Factory / We Work, but doesn’t offer VC or mentorship.
-They are strictly a facility which builds culture and encourages collaboration and relationships to develop.
+It is similar to Capital Factory / WeWork but doesn’t offer V.C. or mentorship.
+They are strictly a facility that builds culture and encourages collaboration and relationships to develop.

-VC firms also have offices here, but the Greek Campus, as an organization, does not get involved in that because they find it would be a conflict of interest for them.
+V.C. firms also have offices here, but the Greek Campus, as an organization, does not get involved in that because they find it would be a conflict of interest for them.

 800 employees here

-“Therapy for entrepreneurs”
+“Therapy for entrepreneurs.”

 Tech Wadi - event between Cairo and Silicon Valley, sponsored by Google.